Holy rituals like baptisms are made extra special on Easter, as they both symbolize resurrection and rebirth.

 Another endearing gift for your godparents could be this wall cross that makes them feel loved.
 This 19”x 14” cross reads, “A Godparent is a gift sent from above, a guardian angel chosen with love.”

-If you still haven't found a gift you like, more personalized baptism gifts can be purchased here ___(a link to the baptism gift ideas article on our website.)
+If you still haven't found a gift you like, we have more personalized baptism gifts ideas here as well as a collection of gifts you can view here.